linagora/linshare/documentation/EN/installation/linshare-install-centos.md

 ## <a name="installOpenJDK">OpenJDK Java JRE Installation</a>

 __LinShare__  works with OpenJDK or Sun/Oracle Java 11.
 Install it and activate it from the repositories :
+> You can find the required versions of LinShare's dependencies [here](./requirements.md)

 ```bash
 yum install java-11-openjdk-devel